63 Apartment Patio Ideas

 If you’re ready to transform your balcony into an open-air oasis, keep reading for the best apartment patio ideas the home design world has to offer.

-1. Balcony Apartment Patio Ideas
+1. Ideas for Balcony Apartment Patios

 We often use the terms patio and balcony interchangeably, but they’re not the same thing.
-Patios are just as often at ground-level as they are higher up.
+Patios are just as often at ground level as they are higher up.
 On the other hand, balconies are always elevated.

 The biggest design challenge for a balcony is the non-negotiable amount of space.
 No matter how big or small, treat your apartment balcony like an extra room.